wotography/DVR-timeline-version-manager/User-documentation.md

 **Append version if missing**
 - Adds a version number to timelines that don't have one
 - Uses the version number specified in the input field
-- Example: "Project" → "Project v1" (if version number is set to 1)
+- Example: "Timeline" → "Timeline v1" (if version number is set to 1)

 #### Date Management

 **Add or replace with current date**
 - Inserts today's date into timeline names
 - Replaces existing dates if found
-- Places dates in logical positions (before existing dates, or at the end)
+- Places dates in same positions of original dates, or at the end if no date found

 **Date Format Options**
 - `YYMMDD`: Two-digit year, month, day (e.g., 250831)